U.S. Sanctions International Criminal Court Officials over Afghanistan

 “An attack on the ICC also represents an attack against the interests of victims of atrocity crimes, for many of whom the Court represents the last hope for justice,” the statement read.

 Reacting to the news, a spokesperson for U.N.
-Secretary-General Antonio Gutierres pronounced his concern and pledged to “closely follow developments on this matter [and] analyzing any possible implications that this development may have with respect to the implementation of the Agreement.”
+Secretary-General Antonio Guterres pronounced his concern and pledged to “closely follow developments on this matter [and] analyzing any possible implications that this development may have with respect to the implementation of the Agreement.”

 Created via a UN treaty in 2002, the ICC was intended to serve as a court for genocide, crimes against humanity, and war crimes when national authorities were unable or refused to prosecute.
 However, four of the world’s great superpowers – the U.S., China, Russia, and India – all refused to join over perceived biases against their citizens and do not recognize its authority.